 There is Public Transport to Yosemite

-Of course it’s ideal to have a car to explore Yosemite and surrounds, but if you don’t want to drive or are trying to save money on your California travels, you can opt to take the YARTS bus instead.
+Of course it’s ideal to have a car to explore Yosemite and surrounds, but if you don’t want to drive or are trying to save money on all the things to do in California, you can opt to take the YARTS bus instead.

 From about late May to late September, buses run from Merced and Fresno to Yosemite Valley, and also run between Yosemite Valley and Mammoth Lakes.
 See the YARTS bus schedules for more details.